yuyizhg/genepibay/README.md

 ### Data Preprocessing and Model Building
 After obtaining the raw data, the next step is to preprocess this data and build the Bayesian Network model.
-This process is detailed in the Jupyter notebook `Bayesian Network for Genetic Epilepsy Diagnostic.py`.
+This process is detailed in the Jupyter notebook `FinalProject_BayesianNetwork_1.2.ipynb`, and all the features and list were defined in `GeneticEpilepsyModel.py`.

+- Script: `GeneticEpilepsyModel.py`
-- Script: `BayesianNetwork4GeneticEpilepsyDiagnostic.py`
+- Archieve Script: FinalProject_BayesianNetwork_1.2.ipynb
 - Purpose: Preprocess data and construct the Bayesian Network model